littlegtplr/toucan_video_parser/README.md

 It uses ffmpeg, mediainfo and their python variants, ffmpy, pymediainfo. tkinter is also used to illustrate the GUI.

 ### How does it look?
 Well.
 Ugly.
 Sort of.
-I will be more than happy if someone can fork this project and improve the GUI.
+I will be more than happy to see the GUI being improved.
 ![screenshot](https://github.com/littlegtplr/toucan_video_parser/blob/master/Screenshot%202019-03-16%20at%2001.47.19.png)

 ### What is the context?